 Through close readings of the Genji and other Heian narratives, Unreal Houses elucidates the literary fabrication of social, architectural, and affective spaces and shows how the figure of the house contributes to the structuring of narrative sequences and the expression of relational nuances among fictional characters.
 Combining literary analysis with the history of gender, marriage, and the built environment, Sarra opens new perspectives on the architectonics of the Genji and the feminine milieu that midwifed what some have called the world’s first novel.

-Brings new and valuable insights to Genji studies…will illuminate other work being done in the field…A compelling read: beautifully written and edited…hard to put down and a welcome addition to scholarship on premodern literature.
+Brings new and valuable insights to Genji studies, and its interest in genealogies and generations of the dead will illuminate other work being done in the field …A compelling read: beautifully written and edited, provided with useful diagrams and helpful notes, Unreal Houses is an academic book that is hard to put down and a welcome addition to scholarship on premodern literature.

 - 360 pages

 - 6 x 9 inches

 - Harvard University Asia Center

 Sorry, there was an error adding the item to your shopping bag.

 Sorry, your session has expired.
 Please refresh your browser's tab.